Burkina Faso: Risk Assessment

 Fiscal reforms are reducing the risk of over indebtedness

 The fiscal deficit was reduced in 2013.
 The downward trend is expected to continue in 2014 thanks to fiscal reforms and containment of current spending.
 Revenues are expected to rise with better tax collection and higher mining royalties.
-Moreover, the government plans to cross check civil service census data with a biometric database in order to prevent double benefits and rationalise the wage bill.
-However, the slow pace of the State’s divesture in the capital of SOFITEX (cotton), the losses reported by SONAHBY (oil) and SOBABEL (electricity) could widen the deficit as a result of recapitalisations and subsidies.
+Moreover, the government plans to cross check civil service census data with a biometric database in order to prevent double benefits and rationalize the wage bill.
+However, the slow pace of the State’s divesture in the capital of SOFITEX (cotton), the losses reported by SONAHBY (oil) and SOBABEL (electricity) could widen the deficit as a result of recapitalizations and subsidies.

 The risk of over-indebtedness is moderate.
 Short-term debt will remain composed of grants and concessional loans.
-However, the concessionality level could be revised downwards.
+However, the concession level could be revised downwards.
 The viability of the debt will depend on negotiation of this adjustment.
 Moreover, following the 6th Review under the Three-Year Agreement under the Extended Credit Facility, an extension, followed by a 7th Review has been agreed.
-A new IMF lending programme can be expected in 2014.
+A new IMF lending program can be expected in 2014.

 The current account deficit rose in 2013.
 This trend is expected to continue in 2014 resulting from higher fuel and capital goods imports.
 Moreover, the country’s isolation will continue to encumber the balance of services, with regard to the transport of goods from the ports of Togo and Benin.
-The centralised customs clearance procedures process will help sustain trade and help it to flow more easily.
+The centralized customs clearance procedures process will help sustain trade and help it to flow more easily.

 The banking system shows no serious signs of vulnerability.
 However, it seems concentrated: four big banks hold the major share of bank assets.
 Plans for extension relate to the use of the SONAPOST (post office) network as an intermediation channel.